 Our product developer Mathijn on sustainable production

 Sustainability has always been an important topic for NOMAD as a producer of outdoor gear.
-We spoke with our product developer, Mathijn, and asked him everything about his vision, experiences, and knowledge in this area.
-Mathijn has been working at NOMAD for over 20 years and has dedicated himself with passion and love to designing and developing new collections.
+We sat down with our product developer Mathijn and asked him all about his vision, experiences, and knowledge in this field.
+Mathijn has been working at NOMAD for over 20 years and has always been passionate about designing and developing new collections.
 He knows better than anyone where NOMAD stands when it comes to sustainability.

-Hey Mathijn, how have you seen NOMAD grow over the years in terms of sustainability?
+Hey Mathijn, how have you seen NOMAD grow in terms of sustainability over the years?

-“From the very beginning, the mission has always been to make only ‘long-lasting products,’ and that has remained unchanged.
-By using improved techniques and materials, products now last even longer, which is already a positive change.
-Additionally, NOMAD has made significant strides in the past five years in using environmentally conscious materials and techniques - from recycled fabrics for sleeping bags and backpacks to using less polluting inks for dyeing and printing.
-The down we use for our sleeping bags is certified according to the RDS (Responsible Down Standard), and all products are completely PFC-free (free of harmful chemicals).
+“From the very beginning, our mission has always been to make only ‘long-lasting products,’ and that remains unchanged.
+With improved techniques and materials, products now last even longer, which is already a positive change.
+Since 2017, the use of environmentally conscious materials and techniques at NOMAD has increased rapidly, from recycled fabrics for sleeping bags and backpacks to dyeing and printing with less polluting ink.
+The down we use for our sleeping bags is RDS (Responsible Down Standard) certified, and all products are completely PFC-free (free of harmful chemicals).

-When developing a product, we always have to weigh whether the use of a certain material compromises quality.
-Fortunately, the use of environmentally conscious materials and techniques has become more accessible and increasingly meets technical requirements.
-Ten years ago, there was a much larger difference in quality between recycled and virgin tent fabrics when it came to tensile strength or abrasion resistance, for example.
-The quality standards have improved, making them more suitable for our industry.
-As a result, demand and usage have increased, and the price gap between regular and recycled fabric has decreased by at least 75%.
-That has really changed over time.
+When developing a product, we always have to weigh whether using a particular material affects the quality.
+Fortunately, environmentally conscious materials and techniques have become more accessible and increasingly meet technical requirements.
+Years ago, that was different; there was a huge gap in quality between recycled and virgin tent fabric, especially in terms of tensile strength or wear resistance.
+The quality standards have improved significantly, making them more usable in our industry.
+As a result, demand and usage have increased, and the price difference between regular and recycled fabric has decreased by at least 75%.
+That’s a real change I’ve witnessed.

 How do you ensure sustainability is considered when developing new products?

-As mentioned earlier, we always strive as a brand to make a product last as long as possible.
-Unfortunately, even the strongest products can wear out or break with frequent use, that's inevitable.
-A product always has a weak spot; it is, after all, an item meant to be used.
-Therefore, when developing a product, we always pay extra attention to those weak spots by making the right material choices and ensuring that the product is constructed in such a way that it can be repaired.
-If your tent, for example, gets damaged over the years due to wear and tear, we always have spare parts available and offer repair options.
+As a brand, we always aim for our products to last as long as possible.
+Even the strongest products can wear out or break with frequent use—it’s unavoidable.
+Every product has weak points because it’s a utility item.
+Therefore, when developing a product, we pay extra attention to these weak spots by making smart material choices and ensuring the product is constructed in a way that allows for repairs.
+For example, if your tent wears out over the years, we always have spare parts available and offer repair solutions.

 What choices are made regarding transport and packaging?

-“When it comes to packaging, it's simple: as little as possible!
-We try to keep packaging as minimal as possible.
-Our sleeping bags and sleeping mats have come in recycled 'stuffsacks' for years, as we call them.
-These stuffsacks are made from PET bottles and are 100% recycled.
+“Packaging is simple: as little as possible!
+We try to keep our packaging as minimal as we can.
+Our sleeping bags and sleeping mats have come in recycled stuff sacks for years.
+These are made from plastic bottles and are 100% recycled.

-If a product really needs to be packaged, we usually do so with recycled cardboard.
-However, in some cases, we cannot avoid transporting a product in a plastic bag (recycled PE-bag).
-This mainly has to do with the fact that a sea container is not waterproof, and we can only prevent mold by packaging it in (recycled) plastic.
+If a product really needs to be packaged, we usually use recycled cardboard.
+In some cases, we cannot avoid using a plastic bag (recycled PE-bag) for transport.
+This is mainly because a shipping container is not waterproof, and packaging in (recycled) plastic prevents mold formation.

 Regarding transport, our goal is to keep production as close to home as possible, ideally producing locally.
-Local production is very difficult due to the lack of local factories that have the right skills or materials to make most of our products.
+However, local production is challenging due to the lack of local factories with the right skills or materials to make most of our products.
 Fortunately, our socks and their raw materials come from Europe.
-For the other products, we cannot avoid producing in the Far East.
-For transport, we consciously choose the partner Rotra, who also highly values environmental friendliness and sustainability.
-Rotra is the first forwarder that is 100% climate neutral and aims to be a leader in the transition to an emission-free transport sector.
-As a result, they are not always the cheapest, but they are a responsible party.”
+For other products, we have no choice but to manufacture in the Far East.
+For transport, we consciously choose Rotra, a partner that prioritizes environmental friendliness and sustainability.
+Rotra is the first freight forwarder to be 100% climate-neutral and aims to lead the transition to an emission-free transport sector.
+They are not always the cheapest, but they are a responsible choice.”

 And what about social responsibility?

-“Every country has its own rules and regulations, and we have our own specific requirements.
+“Each country has its own rules and regulations, and we have our own specific requirements.
 We only work with factories that are BSCI (or similar) certified.
-With the BSCI certification, we are at least sure that our products are made in factories with respectful working conditions.”
+BSCI stands for 'Business Social Compliance Initiative,' ensuring that factories adhere to ethical standards such as fair wages, safe working conditions, and the prohibition of child or forced labor.”

 Which products would you recommend to the conscious traveler?

-I would also recommend our Inca Pro sleeping bag series.
-Also made entirely from recycled materials, from the seams to the filling.
-I think this is a huge step forward and really proves that you can make a technically advanced product in a fully sustainable way.
+I also recommend the Inca Premium sleeping bag series, which is fully made from recycled materials, from the seams to the filling.
+That is a huge step forward and proof that you can create a high-tech product in a fully sustainable way.
 Sustainable, technically advanced, and comfortable.
-This way, we uphold our core values and add a bit more sustainability to them."
+This way, we uphold our core values while adding even more sustainability.”